pyreta/KickRestarter/README.md

 **Objective:** Users can create profiles and make comments.

-- [ ] create `comment` model and join table
+- [x] create `comment` model
 - build out API, Flux loop, and components for:
-  - [ ] fetching comments for user and/or campaign
+  - [x] fetching comments for user and/or campaign
-  - [ ] adding comments to campaign and user profile
+  - [x] adding comments to campaign
-- [ ] Style new elements
+- [x] Style new elements
-- [ ] Seed comments and add comments to the seeded campaigns and users
+- [x] Seed comments and add comments to the seeded campaigns and users

 ### Phase 6: - Pagination / infinite scroll for Notes Index (1 day, W2 F 6pm)